cs3157/recitations/E-Memory-Pointers/memory-pointers.md

 The variables inside the curly braces are **stack variables** (also known as automatic variables), and are stored on the stack.
 Their scope is local to a block (meaning code enclosed by curly braces, as shown above).
 They are created (pushed on the stack) when entering the block and destroyed (popped off the stack) upon exit.

-#### Heap Variables ####

-Heap variables are allocated on the heap and, unlike stack variables, are not cleared after the scope in which they were called finishes executing.
-These variables can be accessed globally.
-(We’ll cover how to allocate heap variables later).

 #### Static and Global Variables ####